 Construction Mortgages: The CRA provides advances to the Delray Beach Community Land Trust, Inc. (CLT) to finance the construction of affordable housing units by the CLT.
 The construction advances are to be repaid by the CLT from the proceeds of the sale of the home.
 These advances are non-interest bearing mortgages on the property and have no fixed repayment date, although the advances are generally not expected to be repaid within one year.
 In the event that the proceeds from the sale of a home are not sufficient to repay the CRA's mortgage for the construction advance, the balance of the unpaid mortgage is forgiven by the CRA and the uncollectible amount is charged to expenditures.
-At September 30, 2016, total advances receivable from the CLT were \$325,249, all of which is considered collectible by the CRA.
+At September 30, 2017, total advances receivable from the CLT were \$325,249, all of which is considered collectible by the CRA.

-Land Acquisition Mortgage: In April 2013, the CRA loaned \$116,000 to the CLT for the purchase of suitable building lots in the City for the CLT's affordable housing program.
+Land Acquisition Mortgages: In April 2013, the CRA loaned \$116,000 to the CLT for the purchase of designated property in the City for the CLT's affordable housing program.
 Interest only payments are due quarterly on the loan at 2.1% commencing April 1, 2014 and continuing through maturity of the loan on April 12, 2018, at which time the outstanding principal is due and payable to the CRA.
-In the event the CLT's interest in the property is sold or otherwise transferred prior to the maturity date of the loan, all outstanding principal and accrued interest is immediately due.
-The loan is collateralized by a first purchase money mortgage on the property acquired by the CLT.
+In March 2017, the CRA loaned \$200,000 to the CLT for the purchase of designated property in the City for the CLT's affordable housing program.
+Interest only payments of \$1,472 are due quarterly beginning April 3, 2107 and quarterly thereafter.
+The principal is due January 3, 2019.
+In the event the CLT's interest in the properties is sold or otherwise transferred prior to the maturity date of the loans, all outstanding principal and accrued interest is immediately due.
+The loans are collateralized by a first purchase money mortgage on the properties acquired by the CLT.